How do you price your broking services?

 Solar energy installations are getting cheaper but it is doubtful if they are now at a level which is cost effective for commercial and industrial clients in an urban environment.
 Commercial and industrial grid energy costs are increasing and it is likely this trend will continue.
 This improves the economics of solar energy but at present most commercial and industrial clients have found it to be uneconomic but sometimes installed it to improve their corporate citizen profile.

 To see why, you need to appreciate what is involved.
 A solar installation typically consists of:

 - a photo-voltaic solar array to gather the energy.
 Even at present state of the art these are only 20% efficient at best.

 - a battery bank to store it (unless you wish to use it only during daylight hours)

 - one or more inverters to convert the d.c. into a.c. so that it can be used in your network and, if there is a surplus of energy...

 - an export metering arrangement that allows the export and sale of surplus energy to the grid (however sale prices are low for export electricity and this may not be economic)

 AND you will still need to be connected to the grid, so you will still pay a monthly line charge even if you use zero grid energy.

 These items represent a significant capital investment.
-Remember too that the solar cells will only have a 20 year life so will likely need replacement after that time.
+Remember too that the solar cells will only have a 25 year life so will likely need replacement after that time.
 Most businesses expect an investment to have a simple payback period of not more than 5 years, often less.
-Even taking into account the sale of surplus energy back to the grid (which will only be able to be sold at a much less price than energy imported from the grid) it is unlikely to meet the investment test.
+Even taking into account the sale of surplus energy back to the grid (which will only be able to be sold at a much less price than energy imported from the grid) it is unlikely to meet your investment test.

 If you need us to independently evaluate your solar energy proposal we will be happy to do so.